Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Grappa Trees

-\begin{definition} Grappa trees solve the following data-structural problem: maintain a forest of rooted binary trees with specified topology subject to \begin{description} \item [\rm $T$ = Make-Tree$(v)$:] Create a new tree $T$ with a single vertex~$v$ (not previously in another tree). \item [\rm $T$ = Link$(v,w,d,m_\ell,m_r)$:] Given a vertex $v$ in some tree $T_v$ and the root $w$ of a different tree~$T_w$, add an edge $(v,w)$ to make $w$ a child of~$v$, merging $T_v$ and $T_w$ into a new tree~$T$.
-The value $d \in \{\ell,r\}$ specifies whether $w$ becomes a left or a right child of~$v$; such a child should not have existed previously.
-The new edge $(v,w)$ is assigned a \emph{left mark} of $m_\ell$ and a \emph{right mark} of~$m_r$. \item [\rm $(T_1,T_2)$ = Cut$(v,w)$:] Delete the existing edge $(v,w)$, causing the tree $T$ containing it to split into two trees, $T_1$ and~$T_2$.
-Here one endpoint of $(v,w)$ becomes the root of the tree $T_i$ that does not contain the root of~$T$. \item [\rm Mark-Right-Spine$(T,m)$:] Set the right mark of every edge on the right spine of tree~$T$ (i.e., the edge from the root of $T$ to its right child, and recursively such edges in the right subtree of~$T$) to the new mark~$m$, overwriting the previous right marks of these edges. \item [\rm $(e,m^*_\ell,m^*_r)$ = Oracle-Search$(T,O_e)$:] Search for the edge~$e$ in tree~$T$.
-The data structure can find $e$ only via \emph{oracle queries}: given two incident edges $(u,v)$ and $(v,w)$ in~$T$, the oracle $O_e(u,v,w,m_\ell,m_r,m'_\ell,m'_r)$ determines in constant time which of the subtrees of $T - v$ contains~$x$. \footnote{Given the number of arguments, it is tempting to refer to the oracle as $O(A,B,D,G,I,L,S)$, but we will resist that temptation.} (Note that edges $(u,v)$ and $(v,w)$ are considered to exist in $T - v$, even though one of their endpoints has been removed.)
-The data structure provides the oracle with the left mark $m_\ell$ and the right mark $m_r$ of $(u,v)$, as well as the left mark $m'_\ell$ and the right mark $m'_r$ of $(v,w)$, and at the end, it returns the left mark $m^*_\ell$ and the right mark $m^*_r$ of the found edge~$e$. \end{description} \end{definition}
+\begin{definition} Grappa trees solve the following data-structural problem: maintain a forest of expanded rooted binary trees with specified topology, and a ``left mark'' and ``right mark'' on each edge, subject to \begin{description} \item [\rm $T$ = Make-Tree$(v)$:] Create a new tree $T$ with a single internal vertex~$v$ (not previously in another tree).
+Implicitly this operation also creates two external vertices and a superroot for~$v$, and three edges with null labels. \item [\rm $T$ = Link$(v,w)$:] Given an external vertex $v$ in one tree $T_v$ and the superroot $w$ of a different tree~$T_w$, connect the parent $v'$ of $v$ via an edge to the root child $w'$ of $w$, deleting the extra nodes $v$ and~$w$, and merging $T_v$ and $T_w$ into a new tree~$T$.
+The new edge $(v',w')$ is assigned the left and right marks of $(w,w')$. \footnote{This convention is arbitrary, but it allows first setting the marks of $(w,w')$ via Left-Mark and Right-Mark to effectively set the marks of $(v',w')$.} \item [\rm $(T_1,T_2)$ = Cut$(e)$:] Delete the existing edge $e = (v,w)$ in tree~$T$, splitting $T$ into two trees $T_1$ and $T_2$ containing $v$ and $w$, respectively.
+If say $T_1$ contains the superroot of~$T$, then $v$ gains a new external child (replacing the connection to~$w$), and $w$ becomes a root and gains a new superroot parent (replacing the connection to~$v$).
+The new edges incident to $v$ and $w$ acquire the same left and right labels as the original edge~$e$. \item [\rm Evert$(v)$:] Make external node $v$ the superroot of its tree, reversing the orientation (which endpoint is closer to the superroot) of every edge along the superroot-to-$v$ path.
+The left/rightness of each child/edge is uniquely determined by preserving the cyclic order of edges around each vertex. \item [\rm Left-Mark$(T,v,m_\ell)$:] Set the left mark of every edge on the superroot-to-$v$ path in $T$ to the new mark $m_\ell$, overwriting the previous left marks of these edges. \item [\rm Right-Mark$(T,v,m_r)$:] Set the right mark of every edge on the superroot-to-$v$ path in $T$ to the new mark $m_r$, overwriting the previous right marks of these edges. \item [\rm $(e,m^*_\ell,m^*_r)$ = Oracle-Search$(T,O_e)$:] Search for the edge $e$ in tree~$T$.
+The data structure can find $e$ only via \emph{oracle queries}: given two incident edges $f$ and $f'$ in~$T$, the provided oracle $O_e(f,f',m_\ell,m_r,m'_\ell,m'_r)$ determines in constant time which ``side'' of $f$ contains $e$, i.e., whether $e$ is in the component of $T - f$ that contains~$f'$, or in the rest of the tree (which includes $f$ itself). \footnote{Given the number of arguments, it is tempting to refer to the oracle as $O_A(B,D,G,I,L,S)$, but we will resist that temptation.} The data structure provides the oracle with the left mark $m_\ell$ and the right mark $m_r$ of edge $f$, as well as the left mark $m'_\ell$ and the right mark $m'_r$ of edge $f'$, and at the end, it returns the left mark $m^*_\ell$ and the right mark $m^*_r$ of the found edge~$e$. \end{description} \end{definition}